AutomationPanda/applitools-cbt-20211216/README.md

 ## Running tests

-The easiest way to run the tests is through an IDE.
+The easiest way to run the tests is one at a time through an IDE.
-Alternatively, to run the tests using Maven, run the `mvn test` command.
+Alternatively, you can run the tests from the command line with Maven using the `mvn test` command.

 `TraditionalTest` runs WebDriver sessions on the local machine.
 Each test launch can target either Google Chrome or Mozilla Firefox.